iRNA-COSI/APAeval/execution_workflows/README.md

 ```

 ## Containers
 For the sake of reproducibility and interoperability, we require the use of docker containers in our execution workflows.
-The tools to be benchmarked have to be available in a container, but also any other tools that are used for pre- or post-processing in an execution workflow should.
+The participants to be benchmarked have to be available in a container, but also any other tools that are used for pre- or post-processing in an execution workflow should be containerized.
 Whether you get individual containers for all the tools of your workflow, or combine them inside one container is up to you (The former being the more flexible option of course).

 > IMPORTANT: Do check out the [utils directory][utils] before you work on containers for pre- or post-processing tools, maybe someone already did the same thing.
 If not, and you're gonna build useful containers, don't forget to add them there as well.

 Here are some pointers on how to best approach the containerization:

-1. Check if your tool is already available as a Docker container, e.g. at
+1. Check if your participant (or other tool) is already available as a Docker container, e.g. at
    - [dockerhub][dockerhub]
    - [biocontainers][biocontainers]
    - google for `[TOOL_NAME] Docker`  or `[TOOL_NAME] Dockerfile`